symmetriccurve/Interview-questions/Reactjs Question.md

 ---

 ### What is the most difficult component you build that you thought was easy initially both on react and React- native ?

+I can definitely say building a carousal component on the react was the toughest component that I built.
+I was easily able to build a component using a transform CSS property with all the functionality needed basically the way it works is to arrest the scroll of the view and only move the scroll programmatically using the Next and Previous buttons but the challenge surfaced when accessibility team reached out saying carousal component is scrollable when used with keyboard Tab Navigation and Next button never get disabled on the last slide and clicking on Next completely breaks the UI.

+I immediately know why it breaks the UI after the clicking the Next button on the last slide as it attempts to scroll beyond the viewport of the component which breaks the Math logic i did but I was not sure why the scroll is not arrested, I did my investigation and found accessibility engine scrolls to the next element in the DOM hierarchy and brings the HTML element in to the View Port if hidden which in my case the next slide was hidden so it scroll to bring it into the view port ditching the Scroll lock I did.

+So I had to go back and re implement the component and instead of hiding the next slides, I used visibility: none and logically render the slide and avoid the scroll view all to gather and and added CSS key frames for the scrolling effect animation.

 ---